-While graffiti was originally intended to describe inscriptions during the times of Ancient Greece and Rome, in modern culture, graffiti has taken on more meanings as a sign of expression, protest, or simple to tell someone that “Killroy was here.”
+While graffiti was originally intended to describe inscriptions during the times of Ancient Greece and Rome, in modern culture, graffiti has taken on more meanings as a sign of expression, protest, or simply to tell someone that “Killroy was here.”

 For projects that need to make a splash, consider using a graffiti font.
 There certainly is no shortage of them around and the selection has never been more diverse.

 With such a wide selection available, we can understand that it can be tough to search through every option, trying to find just the right one for your project.
 Luckily, that’s where we come in and we’ve done the hard part for you.

-The Best Free & Premium Graffiti Fonts for Graphic Design, Branding & Logo Design
+The Best Graffiti Fonts for Graphic Design

 Consisting of curved lines as well as exaggerated highlights, Bembies is a captivating graffiti font that will thrive in a variety of projects.
 From apparel designs to book covers, the range of uses this graffiti font by Blankids has is only limited by your imagination.